Glamour Girls (1994 film): Reception

-Commenting on the film, Jonathan Hayne opines that: “...[Nnebue’s] inventive formal strategies permit surveying of an extensive social space.
+Commenting on the film, Jonathan Haynes opines that: “...[Nnebue’s] inventive formal strategies permit surveying of an extensive social space.
 "Glamour Girls" (or "senior girls") are professional women living outside of patriarchal control—scandalous figures in the Nigerian social imagination, associated with prostitution and danger.”

 Production

 The film was produced and written by Kenneth Nnebue, and directed by Chika Onukwufor.

 Remake

-Glamour Girls would inspire the similarly-named but unrelated male version Glamour Boys directed by Jeta Amata and released in 1996, which garnered less recognition.
+Glamour Girls would inspire the similarly-named but unrelated male version Glamour Boys, directed by Jeta Amata and released in 1996, which garnered less recognition.

 On 12 December 2019, it was announced that filmmaker Charles Okpaleke had acquired the lifetime copyrights of the 1994 blockbuster for a modern remake under his production company, Play Network Africa.
 The film was released via Netflix in June 2022, opening to negative reviews.